WORLD VITILIGO DAY

 We want June 25th to be recognized by the United Nations as World Vitiligo Day.
 You can help us by signing our petition to the UN Secretary-General - read it below and make sure you go to www.25June.org and add your name to the 100,000s who have already signed.

-The campaign headquarters next year will be in Sao Paulo, Brazil, under the presidency of Professor Paulo Cunha.
+The campaign headquarters next year were set up in Sao Paulo, Brazil, under the presidency of Professor Paulo Cunha.
 He is well known for his unerring support for the vitiligo cause and he does incredible work with underprivileged communities, including with many Amazonian tribes - who have no access to medical care or dermatological services.

 Prof. Cunha is truly committed to bringing the best tools and techniques in the treatment of vitiligo and to fellow dermatologists and patients, organizing national master classes on vitiligo in 2013 and 2016, and holding World Vitiligo Day events since it's inception.